IRadimed (NASDAQ:IRMD) Releases Q3 2021 Earnings Guidance

-IRadimed (NASDAQ:IRMD) last posted its quarterly earnings results on Friday, July 30th.
-The medical equipment provider reported $0.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.12 by $0.02.
-IRadimed had a net margin of 3.06% and a return on equity of 1.62%.
-On average, analysts anticipate that IRadimed will post 0.49 EPS for the current year.
+IRadimed (NASDAQ:IRMD) last announced its quarterly earnings data on Thursday, July 29th.
+The medical equipment provider reported $0.14 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.10 by $0.04.
+The firm had revenue of $9.81 million during the quarter, compared to analyst estimates of $9.58 million.
+IRadimed had a net margin of 12.95% and a return on equity of 7.40%.
+Equities research analysts predict that IRadimed will post 0.54 earnings per share for the current year.

-In other news, CEO Roger E. Susi sold 5,000 shares of the firm’s stock in a transaction on Monday, June 28th.
-The shares were sold at an average price of $28.38, for a total transaction of $141,900.00.
-Following the completion of the transaction, the chief executive officer now owns 6,000 shares of the company’s stock, valued at $170,280.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Roger E. Susi sold 3,907 shares of the firm’s stock in a transaction on Wednesday, June 23rd.
-The shares were sold at an average price of $27.82, for a total transaction of $108,692.74.
-Following the transaction, the chief executive officer now directly owns 19,907 shares of the company’s stock, valued at approximately $553,812.74.
+In other IRadimed news, CEO Roger E. Susi sold 5,000 shares of the business’s stock in a transaction on Monday, June 28th.
+The shares were sold at an average price of $28.38, for a total value of $141,900.00.
+Following the transaction, the chief executive officer now directly owns 6,000 shares of the company’s stock, valued at approximately $170,280.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Roger E. Susi sold 1,093 shares of the business’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $28.48, for a total transaction of $31,128.64.
+Following the transaction, the chief executive officer now owns 19,907 shares in the company, valued at $566,951.36.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 40,000 shares of company stock valued at $1,296,651.
-50.90% of the stock is owned by insiders.
+In the last quarter, insiders sold 49,597 shares of company stock worth $1,622,967.
+50.90% of the stock is owned by corporate insiders.

 IRadimed Company Profile